Self-assembly of nanoparticles: History

-The top-down approach is breaking down of a system into small components, while bottom-up is assembling sub-systems into larger system.
+The top-down approach is breaking down of a system into small components, while bottom-up is assembling sub-systems into a larger system.
 A bottom-up approach for nano-assembly is a primary research target for nano-fabrication because top down synthesis is expensive (requiring external work) and is not selective on very small length scales, but is currently the primary mode of industrial fabrication.
 Generally, the maximum resolution of the top-down products is much coarser than those of bottom-up; therefore, an accessible strategy to bridge "bottom-up" and "top-down", is realizable by the principles of self-assembly.
 By controlling local intermolecular forces to find the lowest-energy configuration, self-assembly can be guided by templates to generate similar structures to those currently fabricated by top-down approaches.
 This so-called bridging will enable fabrication of materials with the fine resolution of bottom-up methods and the larger range and arbitrary structure of top-down processes.
 Furthermore, in some cases components are too small for top-down synthesis, so self-assembly principles are required to realize these novel structures.